The United Food Bank and Services of Plant City, Inc.

 Personal Mission Statement: Through your life experiences, your talents and the grace of God, you broaden your ability to give back to your community from your heart.

 Dodie is currently the Controller for Cone & Graham, Inc. in Tampa – a road and bridge building contractor.
-She has worked in the construction industry for twenty-eight years.
-Dodie is an honor graduate from Saint Leo College (University) where she majored in Business.
+She has worked in the construction industry since 1990.
+Dodie is an honor graduate from Saint Leo University where she majored in Business.
 She is proud to have been born and raised in Plant City and is happy to still call this her home.
 She loves Plant City and is excited to serve on the United Food Bank Board where she hopes she can help to make a positive impact in her community.

 Dodie is not a stranger to community service – she considers it the ‘right thing to do.’
-She loves the Arts (Visual and Performing), and she has served on the Board of Managers for Plant City Entertainment, Inc. since 1989, having just completed another term as its President.
-In addition, she holds positions on the Arts Council of Plant City, Plant City Photo Archives and History Center Advisory Board, Friends of the Bruton Memorial Library, Plant City Christmas Parade, Inc., Veteran’s Monument Committee, Florida Strawberry Festival Ambassador Co-Captain, Neighborhood Village Co-Captain, and Queen’s Exhibit Co-Captain.
+She loves the Arts (Visual and Performing), and she served on the Board of Managers for Plant City Entertainment, Inc. from 1989 – 2017.
+In addition, she holds positions on the Arts Council of Plant City Board, Plant City Photo Archives and History Center Advisory Board, City of Plant City Library Board, Plant City Christmas Parade, Inc. Board (Current President), Veteran’s Monument Park Committee, Florida Strawberry Festival Ambassador Co-Captain, Neighborhood Village Co-Captain, and Queen’s Exhibit Co-Captain.
 In prior years, Dodie has served on the boards of the Business and Professional Women’s Club, American Business Women, Junior Woman’s Club, Lioness Club, and the American Cancer Society.
-She has attended the First United Methodist Church of Plant City for many years, and has served in the past on the Board of Trustees.
+She has attended the First United Methodist Church of Plant City for many years and has served in the past on the Board of Trustees.

 David Davenport is the Rehabilitation Manager at South Florida Baptist Hospital.
 He is also an Occupational Therapist and a Certified Hand Therapist.
 He specializes in “upper quarter” rehabilitation.
 David’s area of practice includes Bio-mechanical, Neuro-developmental, and Rehabilitative approaches, addressing a multitude of acute and chronic human performance deficits.
 He has special interest in hand therapy, including shoulder rehabilitation and upper extremity orthotic fabrication.
 He also serves on several committees at the hospital.